pgcorpus/gutenberg/README.md

   - bugs & typos
 - Parallelised text processing
 - Additional arguments for customization
+> **Note:**
+> this fork has only been tested on Windows (yet), but should work on other platforms unless the original code doesn't work in the first place?

 ## Installation
 :warning: **Python 2.x is not supported** Please make sure your system runs Python 3.x. (https://pythonclock.org/).